 Finally, it’s time to make the video.
-It must be at least 5 minutes, and it can’t be longer than 7 minutes (unless the end credits are playing).
+It must between 5 and 6 minutes long (unless the end credits are playing).
 The end credits should include references for your research.
 You’ll complete an entry form and then upload your video to a service called Vidler.

-Here’s last year’s grand prize winner.
-The theme last year was: “Your Message To Washington: What is most urgent issue for the new president and Congress to address in 2017?”
+Here’s the grand prize winner from 2017.
+The theme that year was: “Your Message To Washington: What is most urgent issue for the new president and Congress to address in 2017?”
 Their video, “Tempest Tossed” focuses on immigration and refugees.

 How to Incorporate StudentCam In Your Class

 This can be a time consuming activity, and it can also require a good amount of technology to implement fully.
 For that reason, you may want to consider a couple of alternatives when implementing this in your class.